mrworf/plexupdate/README.md

 bash -c "$(wget -O - https://raw.githubusercontent.com/mrworf/plexupdate/master/extras/installer.sh)"
 ```

 will automatically install the tool as well as any dependencies.
-This has been tested on Ubuntu, Fedora and CentOS but should, for the most part, work on any modern linux distribution.
+This has been tested on Ubuntu, Fedora and CentOS but should, for the most part, work on any modern Linux distribution.

-But, if it failed, read on and we'll guide you.
+If you'd ever like to change your configuration, you can just re-run this from the extras folder inside your plexupdate directory. (`/opt/plexupdate/extras/installer.sh` by default)

+If you have any trouble with the installer, or would just prefer to set plexupdate up manually, read on.

 ## 1. Getting the code

-####Using git to clone
+####Using git to clone (recommended)
-Using git is the recommended way of getting it
 ```
 git clone https://github.com/mrworf/plexupdate.git
 ```
 Note that git is required (`sudo apt-get install git`)

-The main benefit with git clone is that you can update to latest version very easily and it also allows you to use the auto update feature.
+This is the recommended way to install plexupdate.
+Using git allows you to know when a new version is available as well allowing plexupdate to keep itself up to date (with the AUTOUPDATE option).

 ####Using wget and unzip